 AM creates an object by creating layers.
-Each layer lies over other layer which differs in shape.
+Each layer lies over another layer that differs in shape.
 Then, it sticks to the layer below it.
 The below layer has either melted or partially melted material.
-Also, materials used are thermoplastics, metal powder, composites, ceramics, chocolate, glass, etc.

-A CAD software identifies the shape of Object.
+A CAD software identifies the shape of the Object.
 It creates a file with (extension. stl).
-This file contains 3-D drawing of the object.
+This file contains a 3-D drawing of the object.
 Then, using this file, the software can slice the object into very thin layers.

-Alternative to nozzle, AM uses laser or electronic beam.
+Alternative to the nozzle, AM uses a laser or electron beam.
 It melts or partially melts in a bed of powdered material based on selection.

 Then materials are allowed to cool with cure.
-As a result, materials of each layer sticks together to form a 3-D object.
+As a result, the materials of each layer stick together to form a 3-D object.